-The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
-The Council's current strategy is to maintain borrowing and investments below their underlying levels, also known as internal borrowing Forecast changes in the CFR, investments and borrowing are shown in Table 2 below.
+- each year by applying the MRP, and that this is reflected in the MRP.
+The Government is currently circulating on some changes to the MRP regulations and guidance.
+The Council will have regard to any changes to the guidance but does not anticipate any of the proposed changes to present any difficulties. - 2.10 The underlying need to borrow for capital purposes is measured by the Capital Financing Requirement (CFR), while usable reserves and working capital are the underlying resources available for investment.
+The Council's current strategy is to maintain borrowing and investments below their underlying levels, also known as internal borrowing.
+Forecast changes in the CFR, investments and borrowing are shown in Table 2 below.

-Table 2: Revised Capital Financing Requirement
+Table 2: Capital Financing Requirement